Valdorff/rp-thoughts/leb_safety/readme.md

-# [DRAFT] Risk analyis for LEBs
+# Risk analyis for LEBs
 March 2023

-## Requests for reviewers:
-- General read through for feedback
-- Check the negative commission math
-- Consider anything else for mitigation, especially if it would enable an operator with a single LEB4 to function

 ## Abstract
 Previous work has looked into the amount of bond that's necessary for safety assuming various